evansnyamekye/hello_rails_react/README.md

    cd hello-rails-react
    ```
 ### Prerequisites <a name="prerequisites"></a>
-Before you can run the Budget App, make sure you have the following prerequisites and configurations in place:
+Before you can run the hello rail react app, kindly make sure you have the following prerequisites and configurations in place:

 - **Ruby**: Ensure that Ruby is installed on your machine.
 You can check if it's installed by running `ruby -v` in your terminal.
 If it's not installed, you can download and install it from the [official Ruby website](https://www.ruby-lang.org/en/documentation/installation/).